GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-You can transform a static array into a slice by using the keywork
+You can transform a static array into a slice using the `alias`,
-`alias`, `copy` and `dcopy`.
-The chapter [Aliases and References]()
+`copy` and `dcopy` keywords.
+The chapter [Aliases and references]()
-explain the difference between those keywords.
+explains the difference between these keywords.

 ```ymir
 import std::io